 Q. Are there any tax implications for me as an individual?

-A. Not as an owner.
-Greyhound racing is treated as a hobby by the Revenue and income from hobbies is not taxable.
+A. As an owner, Greyhound racing may be treated as a hobby by the Revenue and therefore not liable to tax.
 Breeders and trainers should consult their accountants/local tax office.

 Q. Are my bank account details held securely?

 A. The GRI has invested heavily in its’ IT infrastructure and its database is hosted securely offsite by a professional hosting company in Ireland.
 Our security is reviewed regularly by a team of external specialists.
 We comply with the latest industry recommended security standards.

 Q. Who will have access to my details?

 A. Only properly authorised GRI staff will have access to your details for administrative purposes.

 Q. Can I nominate my spouse/other family member’s bank account?